srinathkumar7/srinathkumar7/README.md

 - 👋 Hi all, I’m Srinath K
-- 👀 I’m interested in Data Analytics looks like Python,PowerBI, tableau and statistics.
+- 👀 I’m interested in Data Analytics tools like Python,PowerBI, MySQL, tableau and statistics.
 - 🌱 I’m enrolled in a Full Stack Data Analytics Bootcamp in iNeuron.ai to get a structured learning path.
 - 💞️ I’m looking to collaborate on Datascience, DataAnalytics and Business Analytics.
 - 📫 How to reach me @srinath.kcivil7@gmail.com